SimonJester/NameRegNotary/README.md

 dapp-notary
 ===========

-Timestamp the existence of a DApp
+Timestamp the existence of a DApp on Ethereum.